 in the know

-The faculty at the University of Arkansas School of Journalism and Strategic Media is pleased to learn that journalism students from Har-Ber High School will be able to publish their Oct.
-30 article and editorial on the school’s football team that the Springdale School superintendent had ordered taken down.
-We look forward to engaging in a dialog with Springdale school officials to support quality student journalism.
+Joint Statement of Support Update: Journalism students from Har-Ber High School will be able to publish their Oct.
+30 article and editorial on the school's football team that the Springdale School superintendent had ordered taken down.
+Read the announcement.